rafaelchiti/react_scaffolding/README.md

 The idea is to provide a base structure that enable consumers to start building freatures and deliver a production ready package of a Single Page App.

+## TO DO

+- [ ] Better examples of styling and way of shaing styles between css modules and js
+- [ ] Test examples for unit test with shallow rendering.

 ## Getting started

 To start hacking simply do: